TartanLlama/tartanllama.github.io/_posts/2017-01-11-deduction-for-class-templates.md

 ----------------

-Does this mean we should never use `make_` functions?
+Does this mean that `make_` functions are useless?
 No.

 Although this feature removes most of the need for these helpers, there are still some cases where you should prefer the `make_` function.
 Two of those are `std::make_unique` and `std::make_shared`.
 These helpers allow you to hide the use of bare `new`, improve your exception safety, and -- in the case of `std::make_shared` -- coalesce the allocations for the control block and pointee data.